dakivara/pgcrud/README.md

 - ORMs: While convenient, ORMs map directly to tables, but real-world applications often require modeling relationships.
 This leads to additional data models and more database requests, increasing complexity and overhead.
 - Raw SQL: Writing raw SQL avoids the abstraction but comes with its own challenges, such as repetitive code and difficulty handling optional filters or sorting conditions effectively.

-Unlike traditional ORMs, **pgcrud** enables you to define generic, flexible references to any database object.
-This drastically reduces the code base and enables highly efficient querying.
-It offers built-in Pydantic integration and is specifically tailored for
+Unlike traditional ORMs, **pgcrud** enables you to define generic, declarative expressions.
+This drastically reduces the code base and enables highly efficient querying. pgcrud has built-in data serialization and validation and is specifically tailored for
 PostgreSQL, providing a more efficient approach than SQLAlchemy.

 ## Type Hints
 **pgcrud** offers full support for type hints, making it easier to write and maintain your code with better autocompletion and error checking.